-The battery electric vehicle market is expected to increase fivefold by 2021 with over 100 different models scheduled to become available7.
+The battery electric vehicle market is expected to increase fivefold by 2021 with over 100 different models becoming available.
 Table 1 shows a selection of full electric cars that are already - or will soon be - on the market.
 The offering includes many medium-sized cars.